fangq/mcx/mcextreme_cuda/trunk/README.txt

 V. Reference

-[1] Qianqian Fang and David A. Boas, "Monte-Carlo Simulation of Photon \
+[1] Qianqian Fang and David A. Boas, "Monte Carlo Simulation of Photon \
-Migration in 3D Turbid Media Accelerated by Graphics Processing Units," Optical Express, submitted.
+Migration in 3D Turbid Media Accelerated by Graphics Processing Units," Optical Express, (in press).